 If for any reason you are not completely satisfied with our products, you may return them within 180 days of purchase for an exchange or refund of the product price and applicable tax.

 - Specific limited guarantees apply to designated products.
 Atmosphere™, iCook™ and eSpring™ products must be returned within 120 days.
-Partner Store items must be returned to the Partner Store from which they were purchased.
-This satisfaction guarantee does not apply to IBO purchases for stock or inventory.

 - Some items such as consumable food and beverage items are non-returnable unless defective upon receipt.